 According to the New York Post, before he pleaded guilty to a sex crime involving a minor in Florida in 2008, Jeffrey Epstein hosted lavish parties with high-profile personalities, including former Presidents Donald Trump and Bill Clinton, and Britain’s Prince Andrew.
 He also socialized with Maxwell, worth hundreds of millions of dollars.

 The federal trial against Maxwell is expected to last about six weeks.
 The sex-related charges against Maxwell will be the focus of this trial.
-She will be tried for perjury individually rather than in relation to the other sexual abuse charges.
+She will be tried for perjury individually rather than about the other sexual abuse charges.

 On Thursday, the high-profile trial of Ghislaine Maxwell continued in New York, with accused sex trafficker Maxwell’s lawyers(former lover to Jeffrey Epstein), calling their sex-trafficking trial witnesses to refute the charges made in District Court last week of Maxwell procuring young girls, including these four alleged victims and more than one other Epstein accuser in New York City.